 The section defines and discusses baseline terms and concepts that will be used throughout this document.
 Presentation in this section is sequenced for understanding.
 Each subsection builds upon previous ones.
-The section concludes with a more detailed discussion of MPDs and more specifically, IEPDs.
+The section concludes with a more detailed discussion of IEPDs.

 2.1.
 Key Words for Requirement Levels